1757 John Wollaston (1710-1775) Martha Dandridge Custis Washington (1731-1802) (Daniel Parke Custis) (George Washington)

 1799: George Washington complained that he had too many slaves.
 “To sell the overplus I cannot, because I am principled against this kind of traffic in the human species.
 To hire them out is almost as bad, because they could not be disposed of in families to any advantage, and to disperse the families I have an aversion.What then is to be done?
 Something must or I shall be ruined…” (Hirschfield,p74)

 1799: When George Washington died his will called for his manservant William Lee to be freed immediately, and given a pension.
 The other slaves were to be freed when his widow died.
-Martha chose to free them two years later.
+Martha chose to free them 2 years later.
 According to Abigail Adams this was because Martha Washington feared her life might be in danger, since her death meant freedom for the slaves.
 (Hirschfield p 214) Neither George Washington nor Martha Washington could legally free the dower slaves (which Martha brought to the marriage) because they still belonged to the Custis estate.

 This research is done by librarian Rob Lopresti and may be found on his website here..